HankB/ESP8266_Arduino_MQTT_NTP_DS18B20/README.md

 * First cut of MQTT client publishes only about every 20s, vs. executing the function ever second.
 Will address later.
 * I notice that the on board LED flashes when the sensor is read.
 My ESP8266-RTOS-SDK implementation incluyded code to flash the on board LED.
 I suppose this may be why it did not work well.
 Doh!
+* See also <[https://github.com/HankB/ESP8266_Arduino_MQTT_NTP_DS18B20](https://github.com/HankB/ESP8266_RTOS_DS18B20_publish)> for a variant of this project using the ESP-RTOS-SDK libraries and tool chain.
+The motivation for both variants is that an ESP32/Arduino variant <https://github.com/HankB/ESP32-Arduino-DS18B20_MQTT> runs for a few days and then stops.
+In addition I have several ESP8266s that I want to deploy using these sensors.
+I will test these for run time to see if either has the issue.